iqtree/iqtree.github.io/_posts/doc/2015-11-10-Complex-Models.md

 Partition models are intended for phylogenomic (e.g., multi-gene) alignments, which allow each partition to have its own substitution models and evolutionary rates.
 IQ-TREE supports three types of partition models:

 1. *Edge-equal* partition model with equal branch lengths: All partitions share the same set of branch lengths.
-2. *Edge-proportional* partition model with proportional branch lengths: Like above but each partition has its own partition specific rate, that rescale all its branch lengths.
+2. *Edge-proportional* partition model with proportional branch lengths: Like above but each partition has its own partition specific rate, that rescales all its branch lengths.
 This model accomodates different evolutionary rates between partitions (e.g. between 1st, 2nd, and 3rd codon positions).
-3. *Edge-unlinked* partition model: each partition has its own set of branch lengths.
+3. *Edge-unlinked* partition model: Each partition has its own set of branch lengths.
 This is the most parameter-rich partition model, that accounts for e.g., *heterotachy* ([Lopez et al., 2002]).

->**NOTICE**: The edge-equal partition model is typically unrealistic as it does not account for different evolutionary speeds between partitions, whereas edge-unlinked partition model can be overfitting if there are many short partitions.
+>**NOTICE**: The edge-equal partition model is typically unrealistic as it does not account for different evolutionary speeds between partitions, whereas the edge-unlinked partition model can be overfitting if there are many short partitions.
 Therefore, the edge-proportional partition model is recommended for a typical analysis.

 #### Partition file format

 To apply partition models users must first prepare a partition file in RAxML-style or NEXUS format.
-The RAxML-style is defined by the RAxML software, which may look like:
+The RAxML-style is defined by the RAxML software and may look like:

     DNA, part1 = 1-100
     DNA, part2 = 101-384